PaulVincent-Calvo/Banking-System/README.md

 #### <p align="center"> A Banking System simulation using Tkinter Designer (Python) and MySQL. </p>

 ## Notes
-- Make sure to replace all the directory paths in its corresponding folder assets or else it won't operate normally.
+- Make sure to replace all the directory paths in their corresponding folder assets or else it won't operate normally.
-- Use this connection to access the database and if it won't connect try changing the hostname to your current IP address
+- Use this connection to access the database and if it doesn't connect try changing the hostname to your current IP address

 |Category  |Credentials               |
 |----------|--------------------------|